 When can I expect my financial aid package?

-Financial aid awards are emailed to registered students who have completed the FAFSA and LLS Entering Student Application in late June.
-Upon receipt, students should promptly accept, reduce, or decline each award amount offered to them in order for aid to be processed by the start of school.
+Financial aid awards are sent to registered students who have completed the FAFSA in late June.
+An electronic notification will be sent to students with additional instructions.
+Students should follow the given instructions carefully to receive their aid by the start of school.

 Why do I need to check my credit?